awslabs/idf-modules/modules/storage/opensearch-serverless/README.md

 ## Description

-This module creates a Serverless OpenSearch cluster for use in IDF
+This module creates an  Amazon OpenSearch Serverless (AOSS) cluster for use in IDF

 ## Inputs/Outputs